knickers/huge/README.md

 ## Use in development

-In order to mount your development files in the container without overwriting any core framework files, each source code folder must be mounted individually.
+In order to mount development files in the container without overwriting any core framework files, each source code folder must be mounted individually.

 ```console
 $ docker run -it --link huge-db:mysql -p 8080:80 \